10Kft/10kft-api/sections/time-entries-project.md

 ##### Endpoint: `/api/v1/projects/<project_id>/time_entries`

 Time Entries is a collection of hours reported for a user on a project.
-See [Time Entries for a User](/plans/reference/api-documentation/time-entries) on how to create a Time Entry.

 ## List Time Entries for a Project